Summer Soul Food Menu Of Traditional Labor Day Food

-From Black Southern potato salad to soul food burgers, baked beans, fried fish, Southern soul food fried chicken, cobbler, and sweet tea.
+From Black Southern potato salad to soul food burgers, baked beans, fried fish, Southern soul food fried chicken, cobbler, and sweet tea, I’m sharing the best foods to put on your Labor Day menu of traditional Labor Day foods!

 The best menu for a delicious Labor Day gathering starts right here!